decaporg/decap-cms/website/content/docs/add-to-your-site.md

 In the code above the `script` is loaded from the `unpkg` CDN.
 Should there be any issue, `jsDelivr` can be used as an alternative source.
 Simply set the `src` to `https://cdn.jsdelivr.net/npm/netlify-cms@^2.0.0/dist/netlify-cms.js`

-The second file, `admin/config.yml`, is the heart of your Netlify CMS installation, and a bit more complex.
-The [Configuration](#configuration) section covers the details.

 ### Installing with npm

 You can also use Netlify CMS as an npm module.
 Wherever you import Netlify CMS, it automatically runs, taking over the current page.
 Make sure the script that imports it only runs on your CMS page.
 First install the package and save it to your project: